tjgran01/GunDeathsEDA/docs/writeup/README.md

 ## Writeup.

+This project was created the satisfy the requirements for the EDA / Regression project at K2 Data Science bootcamp.

+This is the long, drawn out, version of the write up in which I explain where all of the data came from, and give the project some context.
+To view a more concise version of this writeup, check out `./SUMMARY.md` in this directory.

 ### Introduction.

 Gun violence in the United States has, throughout the years, become a 'hot button' political issue.
 Oftentimes, the debate is stalemated when the two parties on opposite sides of the debate realize they they are typically arguing past one another, highlighting specific values while downplaying the other side's.
 Advocates for stricter gun policy often argue that that the sale and possession of firearms should be more regulated than the laws currently on the books require, and that if more strict regulations are put in place then the amount of gun related deaths and injuries will decrease.
 The opposition contests that limiting the sale, or increasing regulation on firearms, will unjustly infringe upon law-abiding gun owner's second amendment rights.
 These two arguments both have a valid place in the marketplace of ideas, the gun-control advocate arguing from a place of valuing human life over personal liberty, the second amendment rights advocate arguing that personal liberty comes at a cost, and that the cost in the case of the right to bear arms, is sometimes paid in the lives of people.